Dengie Peninsula

-Dengie is a peninsula in Essex, England, that once formed a hundred of the same name (sometimes spelled Dengy).
+Dengie (pronounced with a soft 'g') is a peninsula in Essex, England, that once formed a hundred of the same name (sometimes spelled Dengy).

 The peninsula is formed by the River Crouch to the south, the Blackwater to the north, both of which are tidal, and the North Sea to the east.
 The eastern part of the peninsula is marshy and forms the Dengie Marshes.

 The western boundary of Dengie hundred ran from North Fambridge to a bit west of Maldon.
 The peninsula forms about half of the Maldon local government district.